aboutaditya/Moments-Backend/README.md

 # Moments-Backend

-Moments is a backend service for a photo-sharing iOS app that allows users to create events, upload photos, and manage albums.
+Moments Backend is a backend service for a photo-sharing iOS app that allows users to create events, upload photos, and manage albums.
 Built with **Django**, **Django REST Framework (DRF)**, and using **PostgreSQL** as the database, the app features JWT-based authentication for secure interactions.

 ## Features